crdant/replbac/README.md

 `replbac` is a command-line tool for synchronizing Role-Based Access Control (RBAC) configurations between local YAML files and the Replicated Vendor Portal API.
 Manage your Replicated team roles as code with version control and automated deployment.

+## ⚠️ Disclaimer

+**This is not an official Replicated product.** This tool is provided "AS IS" without any warranty or support from Replicated.
+While I work for Replicated and am happy to help, we can't offer support through our usual channels and I can't promise to meet any SLAs.
+Use at your own risk and ensure you understand the implications of managing team access control through this tool.

 ## 🌟 Features

 - **Bidirectional Synchronization**: Push local role definitions to the Replicated platform or pull down existing roles